Ordinary Time: September 17th

 - Read the Congregation for the Doctrine of the Faith's document, Doctrinal Note on Some Questions Regarding the Participation of Catholics in Political Life.

-- Read The Seven Words on the Cross and The Art of Dying Well (pdf file) by St. Robert Bellarmine online.
+- Read The Seven Words Spoken on the Cross and The Art of Dying Well by St. Robert Bellarmine online.

-- Read Volume One of St. Robert Bellarmine's major work, Controversies of the Christian Faith here.
-You can also read The Art of Dying Well online here
+- You can also read The Art of Dying Well online here.

 Called the "Sibyl of the Rhine," Hildegard of Bingen became the most famous mystic and prophet of her time.
 Her writings and music are still found in all major bookstores, and no woman saint is more popular in her native Germany.
 When she was eight, she was placed in a convent, where she later became abbess.
 She was a biblical exegete, visionary, preacher, composer, and herbalist, who corresponded with the major royalty and church leaders of her day, including four popes.
 Her greatest vision came when she was forty-two, which is recorded in her famous Scrivias, or Know the Ways of the Lord, a treatise whose magnificence rivals William Blake's visionary work.
 Hildegard's spiritual writings found approval during her lifetime, and her lectures on the spiritual life drew crowds from all over Europe.
 She wrote prolifically, on topics as varied as history and drama, polictics and and liturgical poetry.
 Her monastery joyfully sang the praises she wrote.
 During the last year of her life, when she was eighty-one, she entered into a conflict with ecclesiastical authorities because she allowed a young man who had been excommunicated to be buried in her abbey cemetery, and her convent was placed under interdict.
 It is probably that, for this reason, Hildegard was never formally canonized, although she is found in all major saints' books and her cult was approved locally because of so many miracles reported at her tomb.